Ivo-Balbaert/The_Way_to_Jai/book/06A_bool_and_number_types.md

 ### 6.2.3 - Mixing of different types
 Different int types can be mixed, but int and float types cannot: see line (2).
 Addition (+) is only defined for numbers, not for strings, as we see in line (3).
-Line (4) and following: Any number literal or variable can be assigned to a variable if the variable has a 'bigger' type than the literal (so called widening), that is: if it can accommodate the literal; this is _implicit conversion_.
+Line (4) and following: Any number literal or variable can be assigned to a variable if the variable has a 'bigger' type than the literal (so called _widening_), that is: if it can accommodate (has enough memory space for) the literal; this is _implicit conversion_.
 For example, s8, s16, u32 will automatically cast to s64.
 But in many cases, Jai blocks the conversion, when the receiving type is too small, or when you want to put a signed integer into an unsigned type.